Yathin87/Peace-of-Mind/README.md

 > [!NOTE]
 > For security and web API access (such as speech-to-text), the application must be served over an HTTP local server (`http://localhost:8080`) rather than directly opening the `file://` protocol.

----

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check out the issues page or submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <div align="center">